-- A hydropower plant with an estimated average production flow and a spill overflow at high water levels are simulated by combining production flow (outlet type 1) with rating curve determined overflow (outlet type 3). - Same as above a hydropower plant with production flow in one branch and overflow in another (outlet type 3), but in this case the maximum allowed production is assumed higher than the average production (outlet type 2).
+- A hydropower plant with an estimated average production flow and a spill overflow at high water levels are simulated by combining production flow (outlet type 1) with rating curve determined overflow (outlet type 3).
+Note that different from a production flow and spill defined for one outlet (see Production flow above), the spill and produktion flow is here added together to form the total outflow.
+For one outlet the maximum of the two is used as total flow. - Same as above a hydropower plant with production flow in one branch and overflow in another (outlet type 3), but in this case the maximum allowed production is assumed higher than the average production (outlet type 2).
 This means that if overflow is calculated due to high water level, part of that flow is lead to the powerplant and through production to the first branch. - A hydropower plant where the production flow and spill goes to the same downstream subbasin (outlet type 5), but where a second spill outlet goes to another subbasin (outlet type 4). - A hydropower plant with production flow in one branch (outlet type 1), and a minimum (environmental) flow plus overflow outlet in the old river course that goes to another subbasin (outlet type 9). - A lake with two outlets with flow determined by a rating curve for each of them (may have different threshold also) are simulated by a combination of outlet type 3 and 4.